emmagraham/STAT540-UBC.github.io/homework/assignment/homework.md

 #### 3.2 Look at the hits (1 point)

 - How many hits (probes) are associated with treatment at unadjusted p-value 1e-3?
 How may are associated with treatment at FDR 0.05?
-- Take the top 50 probes as your “hits” and create a heatmap of their expression levels and the hits by p-values and the samples by treatment.
+- Take the top 50 probes as your “hits” and create a heatmap of their expression levels.
+Sort the hits by p-values and the samples by treatment.
 - What is the (estimated) false discovery rate of this "hits" list?
 How many of these hits do we expect to be false discoveries?

 ---